avrilcoghlan/vibriowatch/docs/source/haiti.rst

 In this worked example, I'm going to show you how to analyse the H22 genome to answer some key questions relevant to public health, and answer questions about the origins of the Haiti 2022 outbreak:

+#.
+Does H22 belong to the pandemic lineage of Vibrio cholerae?
+#.
+What are the closest relatives of H22 among published Vibrio cholerae genomes?
+#.
+What can we say about the origins of the Haiti 2022 outbreak, based on the H22 genome?
+#.
+Is H22 predicted to produce cholera toxin?
+#.
+Is H22 predicted to have antimicrobial resistance?
+#.
+Is H22 predicted to have plasmids?

+First, let's find the H22 genome in

 Vibriowatch uses the IncTyper tool to identify plasmids in *Vibrio cholerae* genomes.
 If no plasmids are predicted in the genome of an isolate, you will see this in the 'Plasmid Inc types'